December 21, 1975: Bjorn Borg leads Sweden to first ever Davis Cup title

 What happened exactly

 On this day, December 21, 1975, 19-year-old Bjorn Borg defeated Jan Kodes, from Czechoslovakia, to give Sweden its first ever Davis Cup title (6-4, 6-2, 6-2).
-The Swede, who despite his young age was already double defending champion at Roland-Garros, had not lost a single match during the entire campaign, having won no less than 12 singles and three doubles rubbers.
+The Swede, who despite his young age had already won the past two Roland-Garros titles, did not lose a match during the entire campaign, having won no fewer than 12 singles and three doubles rubbers.
 It was also the first time in Davis Cup history that a final was played without at least one of the four historically dominant nations (Great Britain, United States, Australia, France), as the 1974 final between India and South Africa had been cancelled for political reasons.

 The players: Bjorn Borg and Jan Kodes